nspenner/blog/_drafts/easy-website-themes-with-custom-properties.md

 While `prefers-color-scheme` is a great starting point, sometimes we want to give the user the ability to select a theme as well.

 If you've designed your site to take advantage of Custom Properties, we can accomplish this fairly easily.
+All we need to do is modify them, which we can do via CSS or Javascript.

 ### Modify Custom Properties with CSS